RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Simulation/Path Generator.md

 Work in progress....

 EXPERIMENTAL: This component does an estimation of the path and robot movements!
+The following limitations are known:
+- It does not simulate the correct speed.
+- It ignores the auto axis configuration (if used).
+- It ignores zone data (movement precision) values.

 Simulation: This component generates and displays the movement path for a defined robot based on a list of Actions.
 It can be also used for visually simulating the robot movement inside of Rhino.